andgineer/github-custom-actions/docs/src/en/index.md

 ```

 Now you can utilize the attributes defined in the `inputs` and `outputs` classes of the action.
-All names are converted to snake_case, allowing dot notation like `inputs.my_input`
+All attributes names are converted to `kebab-case`, allowing dot notation like `inputs.my_input`
 to replace the `inputs['my-input']`.

 ### Example of usage